-Julie resides in Fremont with her husband, son, and daughter.
+Julie resides in Elk Grove, CA with her husband and three children.
 In her free time she enjoys outdoor adventures with her growing family and exploring the world.
-She often finds herself reading children’s books, singing children’s songs and playing children’s puzzles with her children.
-Other past time events are going to the movies, bowling, playing badminton, trying new restaurants, and traveling.
+She often finds herself singing, cooking, and playing with her children.
+Other past time events are going to the movies, bowling, trying new restaurants, and traveling.

-Advanced Dental Hygiene Care was created to increase dental hygiene accessibility to families around the East Bay.
+Advanced Dental Hygiene Care was initially created to increase dental hygiene accessibility to families around the East Bay and now we have expanded to the Central Valley.
 We are committed to excellence in care and comfort for the patient.
 Regardless of the medical condition that inhibits patients from reaching the dental office, we will ensure that patients are taken care of and given the best dental hygiene treatment possible.
 With our state of the art mobile dental equipment, we are able to provide thorough dental hygiene treatment with an electronic scaler, hand instruments, suction, and other preventive services as deemed necessary for each patient, just like in the dental office.

 ADHC meets and exceeds infection control guidelines set forth by OSHA.
 We use Universal and Standard Precautions and our staff has undergone extensive training to keep our patients and staff safe with OSHA recommended sterilization techniques.
 ADHC dental hygienists are licensed through the Dental Hygiene Committee of California (www.dhcc.ca.gov), CPR certified, and have undergone a background check.
 Should you have any questions or concerns, feel free to discuss these topics with the provider.